Air India Express flight makes emergency landing in Thiruvananthapuram due to windshield crack | Business

 He also said that had the crack been detected in the pre-flight check, the plane would not have taken off and therefore, it must have happened during take-off or while cruising.

-The flight was going to return from Damman in Saudi Arabia with Indian passengers as part of the 'Vande Bharat Mission'', he added.
+The flight was going to return from Dammam in Saudi Arabia with Indian passengers as part of the ''Vande Bharat Mission'', he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)